 But narrowly limiting this too-brief overview to the sex chapter unfortunately dismisses critically important issues that can be so damaging to overall health recovery following a cardiac event.
 (Mayo Clinic cardiologists, for example, estimate that up to 65% of newly diagnosed heart patients experience depression, yet fewer than 10% of these cases are appropriately identified).

-I’m not a psychologist, but I’ve written more about heart disease and mental health issues on this one little blog than this book from two experts even begins to cover.
+I’m not a psychologist, but I have written more about heart disease and mental health issues on this one little blog than this book from two experts even begins to cover.

-Secondly, I may have missed this, but I could find no mention here of implanting stents in patients who survive heart attacks caused by Spontaneous Coronary Artery Dissection (SCAD).
-No longer considered a rare disease, this often deadly diagnosis usually strikes young, healthy females with few if any cardiac risk factors.
-It’s now more correctly thought to be an under-diagnosed disease – not rare – and thus needs to be included in any book that covers angioplasty.
-Mayo Clinic, for example, has undertaken two important SCAD research trials on this deadly condition.
+2. I may have missed this, but the second glaring omission in the angioplasty book was this: no mention of patients who survive heart attacks caused by Spontaneous Coronary Artery Dissection (SCAD).
+No longer considered a rare disease, this often deadly diagnosis typically strikes young, healthy females with few if any cardiac risk factors.
+It’s now more correctly thought to be an under-diagnosed disease (not rare!) – and thus needs to be included in any book that covers angioplasty, particularly since angioplasty was until recently commonly attempted on SCAD patients before newer research revealed significant risks in doing so.

-I’d love to see these omissions addressed in future editions of an otherwise excellent basic resource for heart patients and those who care about them.
+I’d love to see these two omissions addressed in future editions of an otherwise excellent basic resource for heart patients undergoing angioplasty and those who care about them.

-For these reasons, it deserves a permanent spot in my bookshelf of heart books.
+For these reasons, it deserves a home in my collection of heart books.

 Please note: information on this website or in the book being reviewed here is not intended to replace medical advice.
 Consult your physician for questions about your own personal health.